 And yet, it’s also a beautiful, poignant season.
 Our kids are a year older and that much taller than in last year’s pictures.
 There are happy reunions with friends, both our kids and our own.
 There is the excitement of a new year and all the ways our children will learn and grow.
 But still, it’s hard to savor these things when we’re busy checking things off our lists and (barely) keeping our heads above water.

-“My children’s successes and failures are not my own.”
+1. My children’s successes and failures are not my own.

 We love our kids, and we want to do everything we can to help them succeed.
 And yet, it’s not all up to us.
 In this era of intensive parenting, it’s easy to forget where our kids end and we begin.
 We tend to want to make their wins our wins and their challenges our challenges, but the most recent ‘A’ on their spelling test doesn’t belong to us, just as getting cut from the soccer team isn’t our letdown.
 We can support our kids through their accomplishments and challenges without using them as a litmus test for our success as a parent.

 Eve Rodsky addresses this topic in her book, Fair Play, which contains concrete suggestions for how to triage and rebalance the often invisible work that mothers do.
 Because not only do we need the help, we deserve it.

 As the old saying goes, perfect is the enemy of good.
-Yes, there will always be the mom who brings personalized Halloween cookies for the whole class or shows up to back-to-school night with a bullet-pointed list of questions organized by topic.
+Yes, there will always be the mom who brings personalized Halloween cookies for the whole class or shows up to back-to-school night with a bullet-point list of questions organized by topic.
 Good for her.
 We all need to prioritize, though, and usually, something has to give.

 It’s OK to feed your kids chicken nuggets three nights in a row or toss a random scarf on their heads on the way out the door for “Dress Like a Pirate Day.”
 Good enough is underrated.
 Good enough can preserve your sanity and ensure you have the energy for the parts of your life that don’t revolve around school projects or “Silly Sock Day.”